It's football season! So exciting! So many questions! Will Alabama repeat? Willl Ohio State compete? Will Steve Spurrier coach this season shirtless?

 (As a postscript, all the girls they show on TV during the games wear sundresses and are extremely hot...

 ...
 While, here, the streets still smell and everyone is unhappy.
 Bitter, bitter, bitter.)

 9. Harvard and Yale

 If you find yourself in a conversation with an alum you may also hear half-ironic bragging about the two schools' combined 34 national championships.
-All of these wins came when football was about one step removed from gladiatorial combats.
+Those wins came when football was one step removed from gladiatorial combat.
 Don't quote me on this, but left guards were allowed to hold tridents during the 1889 bowl games.
-To even joke about bragging about this is insanity.
+To even brag about this is insanity.

-Michigan fans who didn't actually go to Michigan have earned the pretty hilarious nickname of "Walmart Wolverines."
-It's difficult for me to really muster up hate for these people who pair jorts and Michigan gear so damn well, so in lieu of actually explaining why people do hate said WWs, here are some pictures from the nickname's official Tumblr:
+Michigan fans who didn't actually go to Michigan have earned the rather hilarious nickname "Walmart Wolverines."
+It's difficult for me to really muster up hate for people who pair jorts and Michigan gear so well, so in lieu of actually explaining why people do hate said WWs, here are some pictures from the nickname's official Tumblr:

 Yes, the dog picture is easily the best.

 Pete Carroll.
 Matt Leinart.
 Reggie Bush.
 Lane Kiffin.

 Incredibly, there are fans, who are real, who pulled for these people.
 They liked Leinart.
 They found Carroll entertaining.
 They accepted Kiffin with open arms after his midnight exit from Tennessee.
 (And they're now calling for his firing after a disappointing season.)